olegknyazev/GameTablesDocs/reference/inspector.md

 <a id="orientation"></a> Orientation

 : Specifies how to interpret column and row headers.
 The default mode is *Object Per Row* in which case row headers are considered Prefab names (with optional property prefixes) and column headers are considered as property names.
 The *Property Per Row* mode "flips" the table.
-More on row and columns headers see in [Headers Format]({{ site.baseurl }}{% link reference/headers_format.md %}).
+More on row and columns headers see in [Header Format]({{ site.baseurl }}{% link reference/header_format.md %}).

 <a id="layout"></a> Layout